opnfv/yardstick/docs/testing/developer/devguide/devguide_nsb_prox.rst

    test runs for a set duration.
 Other runner types are available but it is recommend to use ``ProxDuration``

-   The following parrameters are supported
+   The following parameters are supported

    ``interval`` - (optional) - This specifies the sampling interval.
    Default is 1 sec